 A Dark Room is a fairly simple and straight forward texting game.
 You start in a cold, dark room.
 Players build a fire and then kind of go from there.
 It’s a bit slower than we would normally like and there aren’t a ton of options starting out.
 However, a little patience nets you a fairly entertaining game.
 You slowly build a shelter, traps, and other stuff to survive.
 It won’t win any awards for aesthetics, even for a text game.
 On the other hand, it only costs $1.99, has no in-app purchases or ads, and it plays perfectly fine offline.
 It’s a good place to start for texting games.

 Dear Villagers has some of the most unique texting games anywhere.
-Some of their titles include A Normal Lost Phone and Another Lost Phone: Laura’s Story.
+Some of their titles include A Normal Lost Phone, STAY, Dead in Bermuda, and Another Lost Phone: Laura’s Story.
 Players find a lost phone and must figure out where its owner is.
 You then have Bury Me, My Love, a tragic romance about a refugee texting her husband as she tries to make it to Europe.
 Finally, you have Chroniric and Somewhere, two games formerly by this publisher that split off.
 They are somewhat standard adventure text games with engaging stories and some other fun game play elements.
 Literally nothing this studio does is bad and we recommend any of their games.
-They usually go for $1.99-$2.99 each with no additional in-app purchases or ads.
+All their games are about $5.49 or less, each with no additional in-app purchases or ads.

 King of Dragon Pass